Phone: (03) 8345 1333

-Location: The Emergency entrance is on Furlong Road, St Albans, near the Western Ring Road off ramp for Furlong Rd.
+Location: The Emergency entrance is on Majorca Street, St Albans, near the Western Ring Road off ramp for Furlong Rd.
 It is 1km from Ginifer train station.

 We are open 24 hours a day, 7 days a week.